A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Vulnerability Database/CVE-2025-8045

-CVE-2025-8045 is a use after free vulnerability in Arm 5th Gen GPU Architecture Kernel Driver that allows local attackers to access freed memory.
-This article covers the technical details, affected versions, and mitigation.
+CVE-2025-8045 is a use-after-free vulnerability in Arm 5th Gen GPU Architecture Kernel Driver allowing local attackers to access freed memory.
+This article covers technical details, affected versions, impact, and mitigation.

 CVE-2025-8045 Overview